 Although Nic was a dominant presence on the cross-country track, in the pool and on the hockey field during his teens, it was not until a stint in hospital during the London 2012 Paralympic Games that he began to research his options in Para-sport.
 Inspired by Bill Chaffey, a five-time world champion in Para-triathlon, Nic contacted Triathlon Queensland and was classified.

-He made his international debut the following year at the 2013 ITU World Triathlon Grand Final in London, England, where he placed 17th, and his Paralympic debut three years later at the Rio 2016 Paralympic Games, where he finished in ninth place.
-For a first Paralympic Games, this was a strong …Read More
+He made his international debut the following year at the 2013 International Triathlon Union (ITU) World Triathlon Grand Final in London, England, where he placed 17th, and his Paralympic debut three years later at the Rio 2016 Paralympic Games, where he finished in ninth place.
+For a first Paralympic Games, this …Read More